cosmos/gaia/docs/getting-started/installation.md

 ```bash
 curl https://install.cosmos.network/gaia@latest | bash
 ```
-This service will return shell scripts to detect the platform OS and architecture, and to find the gaiad binary of certain version and move it into the PATH.
+This service will return shell scripts to detect the platform OS and architecture, and to find the gaiad binary of a certain version and move it into the PATH.

 ### Build Tags